Florentine Droplet Table Lamp

-Other versions: Also made as wall lamp, floor lamp, pendant lamp…
+Other versions: Also made as a chandelier, wall lamp, floor lamp, pendant lamp…

 These type of lamps appear very often in buildings and streets in the Italian city of Florence, Italy.
 Below are some examples of lights that probably were first made more than 100 years ago.
 The wall lamps and a chandelier are to be seen in the hospital church “Ospedale vecchio di San Giovanni di Dio“ (Old Hospital of St. John of God) in the Borgo Ognissanti 20 (street) in Florence. (photo 1 & 2)

 Today the church is part of the museum of healt, the “museo della sanita“.

 A very interesting building where you can see old hospital machinery and tools; the entrance is free.